What are electricity rebates?

 - Satisfy National Rental Affordability Scheme (NRAS) income limits.

-- Qualified as eligible by Care Financial Counselling.
+- Qualify as eligible by Care Financial Counselling.

-- It is a standalone house, non-unit, or standalone unit titled dwelling (no apartments).
+- It is a standalone house, non-unit, or standalone unit titled dwelling (no apartments) in the ACT.

 - It is an existing residence.

-- The Unimproved Value (UV) meets or is below the specified threshold.
+- The Unimproved Value (UV) meets or is below the specified limit.

 Western Australia energy rebates and concessions